Pat King (activist): Canada convoy protest

+Criminal trial history

 King was arrested on February 18, 2022, during the convoy protests as part of a police operation aimed at peacefully ending the occupation.
 He broadcast the arrest via his Facebook page.
 He was charged with mischief, counselling to commit mischief, perjury, obstruction of justice, counselling to disobey a court order, and counselling to obstruct police.
 He was held in the Ottawa-Carleton Detention Centre.

-King was denied bail after the Justice of the Peace determined that there was a substantive likelihood of King reoffending given his criminal history and the overwhelming case presented by the Crown.
+King was denied bail after a justice of the peace determined that there was a substantive likelihood of King reoffending given his criminal history and the overwhelming case presented by the Crown.
 His lawyer had argued for bail due to the risk that King could catch COVID-19 in jail while awaiting trial.
 This prompted the judge to address the irony of the situation: "an individual whose raison d'etre is to protest vehemently against public health measures designed to reduce the spread of COVID, would now suggest that the delay or the potential for being infected at a detention centre could impact the court's decision."

 On March 24, 2022, an additional four charges were laid against King, who is now co-accused with Tyson George Billings, bringing the new total to ten charges: two counts of obstructing police, two counts of intimidation, one count of counselling intimidation, one count of disobeying a court order, counselling to commit mischief, mischief, counselling to disobey a court order, and counselling to obstruct police.
-King was granted bail on 18 July 2022, and forbidden from using social media, contacting convoy leaders, or organising convoy-related protests.
-King's lawyer, Natasha Calvinho, anticipates that his criminal trial will occur in the fall of 2023.